PhilipKone/PhilipKone/README.md

 ## Hi there 👋
 I am studying MSc.
-Computer Science, aspiring to become a fullstack developer, and I have a background in Biomedical Engineering.
-I love research in areas such as data science and AI.
+Computer Science and I have a background in Biomedical Engineering.
+I love research in areas such as Data Science and AI.
 <!--
 **PhilipKone/PhilipKone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.